- Please view the main Uniform Page for information regarding location, opening hours, online ordering, policy, plus more.

 2020 Year 5 Students

 From February 2020, your current Year 4 Student will be moving into Year 5.
-Please note that you may need to purchase additional formal uniforms, as the formal uniform will be worn for the whole week (full 5 days) and students will change at school for timetabled sports.
-Please call into the uniform shop as soon as possible to place new orders.
+You may need to purchase additional formal uniforms, as the formal uniform will be worn for the whole week (full five days) and students will change at school for timetabled sports.
+Please call into the Uniform Shop as soon as possible during the 2020 Holiday Opening Hours.

 2020 Year 3 Students

-From February 2020, your current Year 2 Student will need to purchase the full formal summer uniforms.
-These uniforms will be worn for 3 days, with 2 full days of sportswear.
-Please call into the uniform shop as soon as possible to place new orders..
+From February 2020, your current Year 2 Student will need to purchase the full formal summer uniforms, to be worn for three days with two full days of sportswear.
+Please call into the Uniform Shop during the 2020 Holiday Opening Hours.

 Please check your child/ren’s uniforms for names.
 If the item is not yours, please return it to the School Office as soon as possible, where we are able to give the item to the correct child.
 If you know the child, please pass it on to the owner.